timothynegron/what-i-learned-in-week-1-at-ci/README.md

 1. Markup Languages
 2. Markdown
+3. Introduction to HTML
-3. CSS
+4. CSS
-4. The Box Model
+5. The Box Model
-5. Introduction to CSS Flexbox Layout Module
+6. Introduction to CSS Flexbox Layout Module
-6. Introduction to the Command Line Interface
+7. Introduction to the Command Line Interface

 ---------------------------------------------------------------------------